bmehder/NostalgiaPHP/content/pages/index.md

 - **Haskell** → Hakyll (Pandoc under the hood)
 - **Go** → Hugo (Markdown + front-matter baked in)

 The runtime doesn’t matter.
 The content does.
-NostalgiaPHP just happens to be the tiniest, laziest way to get it on the web right now.

 ---